For this reason, a great deal of state resources have been in place to benefit the state’s most disadvantaged residents.

 Emergency Assistance (EA) is a Massachusetts program that gives shelter and other emergency housing services to low-income families with children, and to pregnant women, who are homeless with no safe place to live.

-To apply for EA shelter, you must have proof that your housing situation meets the shelter eligibility requirements such as domestic violence, natural disaster, no-fault eviction, or substantial risk to health and safety.
+You must have proof that your housing situation meets the shelter eligibility requirements such as domestic violence, natural disaster, no-fault eviction, or substantial risk to health and safety.

 Unemployment insurance (UI) provides temporary financial assistance to workers unemployed through no fault of their own — for up to 30 weeks.
 As a condition of eligibility, you are required to actively seek suitable employment each week that you are collecting benefits.